Qinghai, a Pass a Day Keeps the Doctor Away (Chinese Proverb)

 Small Buddhist altars in cultivated fields at the border between Gansu and Qinghai

-After breakfast, we hit the road again, we encounter the first little altar and stupas in the middle of a wheat field.
-Buddhist bucolic romance.
-We arrive in another village in the fields, Sanbao, no temples here.
+After breakfast, we hit the road again and encountered our first small altar and stupas in the middle of a wheat field—a romantic, bucolic Buddhist scene.
+We arrive at another village, Sanbao, which has no temples.

-A policeman wants to take a photo with us and it ends up we have to take one with all those present, we’ll get used to taking pictures with locals in China.
-We ask where we can find a clothes shop.
+A policeman asks to take a photo with us, and soon, we find ourselves taking pictures with everyone present.
+We’re getting used to posing with locals in China.
+We ask where we can find a clothing store.

-We would like to buy something warm because we will be between 3,000 and 4,000 meters in the next few days and we are not very well equipped.
+We’d like to buy something warm because we’ll be at altitudes between 3,000 and 4,000 meters over the next few days, and we’re not well-equipped.

-The policeman, who speaks a little English, tells us that we can find stores in the next town, Minle.
-OpenStreetMap doesn’t even know it, must be a city built in recent days.
+The policeman, who speaks a little English, tells us we can find stores in the next town, Minle.
+OpenStreetMap doesn’t even list it; it must be a newly built city.

-After about fifteen kilometers we get there, just before the town we find a jacket and a long-sleeved shirt, abandoned by somebody and we take them, half the shopping is done.
+After about fifteen kilometers, we arrive.
+Just before the town, we find a jacket and a long-sleeved shirt, abandoned by someone, and we take them.
+Half the shopping is done.

-There was also men’s red underwear but we decide we can survive without.
-Minle is another town out of nowhere, with many new buildings and even more under construction.
+There was also a pair of men’s red underwear, but we decided we could survive without it.
+Minle is another town that seems to have sprung up out of nowhere, with many new buildings and even more under construction.

-There are huge posters showing how beautiful this city will be in the future, and how convenient it is to buy an apartment here.
-But probably most of those buildings will remain deserted.
-Again the dark face of Chinese real estate speculation.
+Huge posters show how beautiful this city will be in the future and how convenient it is to buy an apartment here, but it’s likely that most of these buildings will remain deserted—a dark reminder of Chinese real estate speculation.

 Tibetan, Qinghai, China, food